Denver Alimony Lawyer

 - The paying spouse’s capability to make the requested payments

 In addition to the above-mentioned factors, the courts may take into consideration any other factors that they deem relevant.
 You can read more about how alimony payments are determined here.
+When approaching a case, our attorneys meticulously analyze these factors to tailor a strategic approach that is favorably inclined toward our client's goals and financial stability.

 In Colorado, judges also use a specific formula to calculate spousal maintenance payments.
 To calculate spousal support payments they calculate 40% of the higher earner’s monthly adjusted gross income and subtract 50% of the lower earner’s adjusted gross income.
 This amount is then paid to the lower earner out of the higher earner’s income.
+While these calculations provide a baseline, other considerations such as temporary cost fluctuations and non-monetary contributions to family life may lead to adjustments in the proposed amounts.

 In most cases, Colorado spousal maintenance guidelines require that the spouse requesting alimony have been married to the other individual for a minimum of 3 years.
 In some cases, states may recognize what’s known as “Palimony.”
 Palimony refers to the payments awarded to an ex-partner following the dissolution of a common law marriage.
 In order for a marriage to be considered common law, the partners must meet several criteria set forth by the state of Colorado.